riasingh2353/team27/docs/Lab3.md

 SHOW DIAGRAM OF ENCODING SCHEME

 The data structure which we chose to encode our maze information is a 3 byte array.
+In order to transmit information between

 A video of the maze simulation and GUI updating is shown below: